pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 This button will copy any unlocked layers from the frontmost document to any other open documents.

-It tries to be intelligent about which order the layers are added, and any layers with the same names are replaced.
+Any layers with the same names are replaced, and it tries to be intelligent about which order the layers are added.

 In the event of a mistake, the user can simply undo any modifications.